sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 ## The restore process

-At this point we should assume the current Hub `dr-hub1` is severly impacted by a _disaster_.
+At this point, we should assume the current Hub `dr-hub1` is severely impacted by a _disaster_.
 So we operate on another Hub (`dr-hub2`) to restore the data and to re-register the managed cluster `managed-one`.
-In order to simplify this artcile I assume ACM is already installed on `dr-hub2`.
+To simplify this article, I assume ACM is already installed on `dr-hub2`.

 To proceed on the restore we need to install `Velero` configuring the S3 storage in the same way